borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 connects to your containerized database via the given `hostname` and `port`.
 But if you don't have any database dump commands installed on your host and you'd rather use the commands inside your database container itself, borgmatic supports that too.
-Just configure borgmatic to `exec` into your container to run the dump command.
+For that, configure borgmatic to `exec` into your container to run the dump command.

 For instance, if using Docker and PostgreSQL, something like this might work: